arakis/gnome-workspace-overlay/README.md

 You can even overlay windows from multiple source workspaces at the same time!

+## Example Usage

+Imagine this scenario: You have multiple screens and primarily work across two main workspaces, utilizing all your screens.

+However, you also have two messenger applications, arranged side-by-side, on Workspace 3.
+While working on your main workspaces, you want to quickly check your messages.
+By pressing a configured shortcut, like `<Shift><Super>3`, the windows from Workspace 3 instantly appear as an overlay on your current workspace.
+Pressing `<Shift><Super>3` again hides the messenger windows, returning them visually to Workspace 3.

 ## Features

 *   **Toggle Workspace Overlay:** Use a keyboard shortcut (configurable) to show/hide windows from a specific workspace across all others.